IEEE-NITK/blog/_posts/2022-04-08-sessions-and-jwt.md

 JWT isn't limited to authorization and has other applications in multiple other situations as well.

-Signing out or invalidating an user / user's token is a bit hard.
-A separate storage needs to be maintained with the expiried tokens and each time a token is submitted, it needs to be checked for validity.
+Signing out or invalidating a user/user's token is a bit hard.
+Separate storage needs to be maintained with the expired tokens and each time a token is submitted, it needs to be checked for validity.

 It is also a bit risky since some of the clients details are stored on the token itself which can be read by easily.
 So, it requires more security measures.